-A 2005 study published in the American Political Science Review, “Are Political Orientations Genetically Transmitted?”
-(PDF), uses data from existing social science studies involving more than 10,000 sets of identical and non-identical twins from 1980 to 1994 to determine the correlation between genetics and political orientation.
-Subjects were scored on the basis of their reactions to 28 short phrases with explicit or implicit social and political biases such as ‘death penalty’, ‘abortion,’ or ‘nudist camps.’
-Researchers also considered additional variables such as whether each set of twins shared the same environmental conditions.
+The touchstone study in this evolving subfield remains a 2005 paper published in the American Political Science Review, “Are Political Orientations Genetically Transmitted?” which analyzed data from existing social science studies involving more than 10,000 sets of identical and non-identical twins from 1980 to 1994 to determine the correlation between genetics and political orientation.
+Subjects were scored on the basis of their reactions to 28 short phrases with explicit or implicit social and political biases such as “death penalty,” “abortion,” or “nudist camps.”
+The researchers, John R. Alford of Rice University, Carolyn L. Funk of Virginia Commonwealth University and John R. Hibbing of the University of Nebraska, also considered additional variables such as whether each set of twins shared the same environmental conditions.

 - “Shared influences (genetic and environmental) account for about half of the variation in these political reactions, with unique individual and environmental factors accounting for the remainder.”